cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 appcli query staking delegations <delegatorAddress>
 ```

+This query command was defined by the [`staking`](https://github.com/cosmos/cosmos-sdk/tree/master/x/staking/spec) module developer and added to the list of subcommands by the application developer when creating the CLI.
+The code for this particular command can be found [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/client/cli/query.go#L253-L294).

 Note that the general format is as follows:

 ```bash
 appcli query [moduleName] [command] <arguments> --flag <flagArg>
 ```

-To provide values such as `--node` (the full-node the CLI connects to), the user must use the `config` command to set them or provide them as flags.
+To provide values such as `--node` (the full-node the CLI connects to), the user can use the `config` command to set themn or provide them as flags.

-This query command was defined by the [`staking`](https://github.com/cosmos/cosmos-sdk/tree/master/x/staking/spec) module developer and added to the list of subcommands by the application developer when creating the CLI.
-The code for this particular command can be found [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/client/cli/query.go#L253-L294).

 The CLI understands a specific set of commands, defined in a hierarchical structure by the application developer: from the [root command](./cli.md#root-command) (`appcli`), the type of command (`query`), the module that contains the command  (`staking`), and command itself (`delegations`).
 Thus, the CLI knows exactly which module handles this command and directly passes the call there.